Masterchef365/klystron/notes/notes.md

 * You can add a particle system, and that returns a handle.
 Then you can specify the particle system in the frame packet and it'll draw.
 Custom shader?
 I guess???
 Frricc
 Your render engine is not well set up for this...

+Y'know, you might be able to increase the number of visible "points" somehow by instead abusing fragment shaders to create a parallax effect with a texture of points.
+This would be much harder in VR I'd imagine...
+Well actually...
+If you had a seed for the random function, and used only camera-relative positional data it might work just fine.
+Hm.

+OOH - Once you have the particle system working, you should try setting it to triangle mode lol

+Remove the need for an index buffer perhaps...
+Just use draw instead of drawIndexed